Exclusive: Reddit CEO talks about fending off Russian election interference

 Reddit, the fifth-most visited U.S. website, according to the analytics firm Alexa, has been on the offensive against suspicious accounts linked to Russia, which its CEO Steve Huffman said have attempted to put up more than 1,000 posts in 130 different communities on the website in the past month.

-Huffman, in an interview with NBC News, provided a glimpse inside the "war room" the company has assembled to deal with foreign efforts to push misinformation on the site.
+Huffman, in an interview with NBC News, provided a glimpse inside an “Ask Me Anything” session, in which he took scores of questions from Reddit users.
+He also told NBC News that Reddit is building a "war room” to deal with foreign efforts to push misinformation on the site ahead of the midterm elections.

 “We have a handful of teams working on this topic here,” Huffman said.
 “The biggest thing we can do is to ensure the authenticity of the content of Reddit and that the behavior is not manipulative.”

-Note: CORRECTION (Oct.
-22, 2018, 4:18 p.m.
-ET): An earlier version of this story misstated where NBC News interviewed Reddit CEO Steve Huffman.
-It was at a question-and-answer session at the company's headquarters in San Francisco, not in the company’s “War Room."